-In 2019, we completed an end of phase 2 meeting with the U.S. Food and Drug Administration, or FDA, where we agreed on the order and number of clinical studies required to support the licensure of KSI-301 in wet AMD, DME, RVO and non-proliferative DR (NPDR without DME).
+In 2019, we completed an End of Phase 2 meeting with the FDA where we agreed on the order and number of clinical studies required to support the licensure of KSI-301 in wet AMD, DME, RVO and non-proliferative DR (NPDR without DME).
 We confirmed that two studies conducted in a single indication are expected by FDA in order to demonstrate the initial safety and efficacy of KSI-301 and that one study each in the additional disease indications, if successful, can be used to support approval in the additional indications.
-We currently plan to begin patient recruitment in our pivotal studies in DME, RVO and potentially DR (without DME) in 2020, and the pivotal study for wet AMD began recruiting in the third quarter of 2019.

-Following our communications with FDA at the time of our end of phase 2 meetings as well as subsequent communications, we have further upgraded our pivotal study program and now intend to conduct two Phase 3 studies in DME to provide the mutually-confirmatory studies required by FDA for initial demonstration of safety and efficacy, one Phase 2/3 study in wAMD (our ongoing DAZZLE study), one Phase 3 study in RVO, and one Phase 3 study in NPDR without DME.
-By conducting our paired studies in DME, we are able to generate additional data on the efficacy, safety, and durability of KSI-301 in this area of high unmet need and commercial opportunity, while also narrowing the number of sites and countries required for successful enrollment of the entire pivotal program.
-We expect a majority of research sites to be located in the US with contributions from EU countries and China.
-Given that we are currently seeing continued new patient enrollment and low missed visit rates in our DAZZLE wAMD pivotal study in the US despite the ongoing COVID-19 pandemic, we believe refocusing the KSI-301 program helps minimize uncertainty with respect to clinical trial conduct during and through the COVID-19 pandemic and towards our "2022 Vision."
-Additional specific reasons for running paired DME pivotals (and one RVO pivotal) include: fewer countries and sites needed for two DME studies versus two RVO studies (avoiding the cost and logistical burdens of opening and supporting clinical trial sites that would only participate in RVO studies); better oversight of operational execution (essentially all sites can concurrently enroll treatment naïve patients in wAMD, DME and RVO); lower probability of disruption; higher unmet need in DME versus RVO; marginal, if any, increase in overall trial execution costs; and the potential for similar timelines for two DME versus two RVO pivotals.
-On top of these operational considerations, we remain pleased with the DME clinical data we are seeing in the Phase 1b study and want to align greater clinical data generation in DME given the larger number of diabetic patients and higher unmet need and market opportunity as compared to that of RVO.
+Following our communications with FDA at the time of our End of Phase 2 meetings as well as subsequent communications, we upgraded our pivotal study program to assess KSI-301 in two Phase 3 studies (our ongoing GLEAM and GLIMMER studies) in DME to provide the mutually-confirmatory studies required by FDA for initial demonstration of safety and efficacy, one Phase 2b/3 study (our ongoing DAZZLE study) in wet AMD, one Phase 3 study (our ongoing BEACON study) in RVO, and one Phase 3 study (GLOW) in NPDR without DME.
+By conducting paired studies in DME, we are able to generate additional data on the safety, efficacy and durability of KSI-301 in this area of high unmet need and commercial opportunity, while also narrowing the number of sites and countries required for successful enrollment of the entire pivotal program.
+We expect a majority of research sites to be located in the U.S. with most of the remaining sites in the EU.
+Given the strong new patient enrollment and low missed visit rates seen to date in our DAZZLE wet AMD pivotal study in the U.S. despite the ongoing COVID-19 pandemic, we believe focusing the KSI-301 program in this way helps minimize uncertainty with respect to clinical trial conduct during and through the COVID-19 pandemic and towards our "2022 Vision."
+Additional specific reasons for running paired DME pivotals (and one RVO pivotal) include: fewer countries and sites needed for two DME studies versus two RVO studies (avoiding the cost and logistical burdens of opening and supporting clinical trial sites that would only participate in RVO studies); better oversight of operational execution (essentially all sites can concurrently enroll treatment naïve patients in wet AMD, DME and RVO); higher unmet need in DME versus RVO; marginal, if any, increase in overall trial execution costs; and the potential for an accelerated timeline for two DME versus two RVO pivotals.
+On top of these operational considerations, we remain pleased with the DME clinical data we are seeing in the Phase 1b study and want to align greater clinical data generation in DME given the larger number of diabetic patients and higher unmet need and market opportunity as compared to RVO.

 The ABC Platform and KSI-301 were developed at Kodiak, and we own rights to these assets in key geographies including the US, EU, China and other major countries.
 We have applied our ABC Platform to develop additional product candidates beyond KSI-301, including KSI-501, our bispecific anti-IL-6/VEGF bioconjugate, and we are expanding our early research pipeline to include ABC Platform-based triplet inhibitors for multifactorial retinal diseases such as dry AMD and the neurodegenerative aspects of glaucoma.
+In October 2020, we announced that we entered a supplemental research agreement with AbCellera to generate additional therapeutic antibody candidates for novel disease targets in ophthalmology in support of our evolving research pipeline.
 We intend to progress these and other product candidates to address high-prevalence ophthalmic diseases.